kreteshq/kretes.dev/tutorial/restful-api.md

 Notice, that the the directory structure in the `<project root>/site/` represents the path structure of your website in the browser.
 In other words, you can trigger the `browse` action by visiting `localhost:5544/_api/task` in your browser.

-For starters, let's create an action that will be returing a collection of tasks in response to the `GET` request.
+For starters, let's create an action that will be returning a collection of tasks in response to the `GET` request.
 We haven't yet configured the database, so temporarily let's keep this collection of tasks in the server memory as a regular constant with a predefined value.

 ```js
 const collection = [